-For TUFF SURFACE formulations, the raw materials were responsible for the largest environmental impact across all impact categories.
-Specifically, the pigments and resins were the most impactful raw materials.
+For all Pro IndustrialTM Acrylic formulations, the raw materials were responsible for the largest environmental impact across all impact categories.
+Specifically, the pigments and binders were the most impactful raw materials.
 Manufacturing, packaging, use, and disposal were only responsible for a small percent of overall impact.
 Transportation impacts were significant for several impact categories, but still much smaller than those of the raw materials.
+Because the products contain some VOC, this led to a spike in smog formation during the use phase.

 Since the raw materials were responsible for the largest chunk of the impact, product performance and durability were especially important.
-Within the TUFF SURFACE formulas, there was a range of as little as 0.5 kg of coating being needed to satisfy the functional unit to as much as 1.5 kg of coating.
-This means that approximately 3 times as much material was needed depending on whether the technical or market-based lifetime was used.
+Within the Pro IndustrialTM Acrylic formulas, there is a range in how much coating is needed to satisfy the functional unit.
+This can mean that some formulas would need more material than others.
+A higher volume of coating needed would often result in higher impacts.

+Oftentimes there was a significant difference between the amount of coating needed depending on if the market-based lifetime was used or the technical design life.
 Generally speaking, the longer a coating lasts, the better its environmental performance will be.
 Ultimately, the end-user should decide which lifetime is more appropriate for their decision-making.